Texas's DWI Implied Consent Laws: Refusing Blood or Breath Alcohol Test

 An arresting officer is required by law to explain the consequences of refusing a test—that you'll be fined, lose your license, and face jail time if convicted of a DWI.
 The officer must also explain you don't have the right to speak to an attorney prior to taking the test and that a test refusal can be used against you in court.

-What Happens If I Refuse a Pre-Arrest Breathalyzer?
+What Happens If I Refuse a Pre-Arrest Breathalyzer in Texas?

 Generally, the implied consent law doesn't require drivers to submit to chemical test prior to a lawful arrest.
 However, to establish probable cause to make an arrest, an officer might ask you to take a voluntary "preliminary alcohol screening" (PAS) test.
 A PAS test is typically administered with a handheld breath test device (often called a "breathalyzer") at the roadside.